October 15, 2018

 Complete College America (CCA) today announced the launch of a new Metro Momentum Pathways initiative focused on removing structural barriers to student success and dramatically increasing degree attainment in metropolitan areas.
 The project focuses on metro areas, and partners with institutions impacting at least 100,000 students, due to the immense opportunity in these densely populated hubs and the outsized impact in improving social mobility and ensuring more equitable outcomes through higher education.

-CCA selected Las Vegas, the Metro Milwaukee region – seven counties in southeastern Wisconsin known collectively as M7 – and the Inland Empire region in southern California as the three initial sites for the Metro Momentum Pathways Project.
+CCA selected Southern Nevada, the Metro Milwaukee region – seven counties in southeastern Wisconsin known collectively as M7 – and the Inland Empire region in southern California as the three initial sites for the Metro Momentum Pathways Project.
 The effort is supported by ECMC Foundation.

 The Metro Momentum Pathways effort leverages CCA’s Game Changers, data-driven interventions designed to restructure systems, to improve student outcomes and eliminate achievement gaps.
 Recognizing the synergy among these strategies, CCA developed the Momentum Pathways model, laying out the optimal path for implementation for generating student momentum toward a postsecondary credential through increased early credit accumulation, gateway course completion and completion of credits in a program of study.